Q: Will all of my classes be online?

 A: You may contact the Admissions call center at 256-306-2593 or email the Admissions team here.

-Q: I need to meet with an advisor but campus is closed.
-What should I do?
+Q: I need to meet with an advisor, what do I do?

 Student Services Counseling

 Q: I am having a really hard time dealing with the pressures of this COVID-19 thing.
 Is there someone I can talk to?